Your cart is empty

 Ethiopian coffee follows a distinct seasonal pricing pattern that informed importers can use to optimize their purchasing:

 FOB prices for Ethiopian green coffee typically range from $3.00 to $4.50 per pound for commercial grades, while specialty-grade lots from regions like Yirgacheffe, Sidama, and Guji can command $5.00 to $8.00 or more per pound.
-Prices fluctuate based on the ICE commodity market (C-price), the specific grade and origin, seasonal availability, and the prevailing differential for Ethiopian coffees.
+Prices fluctuate based on ECX auction results, the specific grade and origin, seasonal availability, and current demand.
 To get an accurate, up-to-date FOB quote, it is best to contact an Ethiopian exporter directly with your volume and quality requirements.

 When converted to kilograms, Ethiopian green coffee FOB prices generally fall between $6.60 and $9.90 per kg for commercial grades and between $11.00 and $17.60 or higher per kg for specialty lots.
 Keep in mind that FOB pricing does not include shipping, insurance, import duties, or destination port fees.
 Your total landed cost will depend on the Incoterm you negotiate, container size, and destination port logistics.

 Several key factors influence Ethiopian coffee pricing.
-The ICE C-price sets the global benchmark for arabica.
-On top of that, the Ethiopian differential reflects supply, demand, and quality reputation.
+The ECX (Ethiopian Commodity Exchange) sets floor prices based on grade, region, and quality, and these floors apply to all Ethiopian coffee regardless of sales channel.
 Coffee grade (ranging from Grade 1 specialty to Grade 5 commercial), processing method (washed vs. natural), geographic origin, and lot size all play a role.
 Seasonal timing also matters: prices tend to be most competitive early in the harvest season (November to February) and rise as supply tightens later in the year.
 Currency exchange rates and export regulations can also impact final pricing.

-Ethiopian coffees generally carry a premium over many other origins due to their distinctive flavor profiles, strong market demand, and the country's reputation as the birthplace of arabica coffee.
-Compared to Brazilian or Colombian commercial-grade coffees, Ethiopian lots often trade at a higher differential above the C-price.
+Ethiopian coffees generally carry a premium over many other origins due to their distinctive flavor profiles, strong market demand, and the country's reputation as the birthplace of Arabica coffee.
+Compared to Brazilian or Colombian commercial-grade coffees, Ethiopian lots typically trade at higher prices.
 However, when measured against other high-end single-origin coffees from countries like Kenya, Panama, or Costa Rica, Ethiopian specialty coffees can offer excellent value, especially given their complex fruit-forward and floral cup characteristics that are highly sought after by roasters worldwide.

-At Ethio Coffee Export PLC, we offer competitive FOB pricing, transparent sourcing, and expert guidance on the Ethiopian coffee market.
+At Ethio Coffee Import and Export PLC, we offer competitive FOB pricing, transparent sourcing, and expert guidance on the Ethiopian coffee market.

 About This Insight: This pricing guide is based on current market data, ECX auction results, and our direct export experience.
 FOB prices fluctuate with market conditions.